Purushamedha: The Human Sacrifice

 Aitareya Brahmana Book 7, Chapter 3, Para 14 “Narada then told him, “Go and beg of Varuna the king, that he might favour you with the birth of a son (promising him at the same time) to sacrifice to him this son when born.”
 He went to Varuna the king, praying, “Let a son be born to me; I will sacrifice him to thee.”
 Then a son, Rohita by name, was born to him.
 Varuna said to him, “A son is born to thee, sacrifice him to me.”
 Harischandra said, “An animal is fit for being sacrificed, when it is more than ten days old.
 Let him reach this age, then I will sacrifice him to thee….Varuna then said, “he has now received the armor, sacrifice him to me.”
 After having thus spoken, he called his son, and told him, “Well, my dear, to him who gave thee unto me, I will sacrifice thee now.”
 But the son said, “No, no,” took his bow and absconded to the wilderness, where he was roaming about for a year.”
 Martin Haug

-This story is also mentioned in Devi Bhagavatam, Aitareya Brahmana (7.13-18), Brahma Purana 9.65-68, the story is repeated in the Balakanda (1.61) of Valmiki’s Ramayana and a couple of Puranas but none of those texts prohibits human sacrifice.
-Manu Smriti instead says that Ajigarta the father of Shunashepa made no sin in doing that,
+This story is also mentioned in the Balakanda 1.61 of Valmiki’s Ramayana, Devi Bhagavatam, Aitareya Brahmana 7.13-18, and Brahma Purana 9.65-68, but none of these texts explicitly prohibit human sacrifice.
+The Manu Smriti even states that Ajigarta, the father of Shunahshepa, committed no sin in doing so.

 Manu Smriti 10.105.
 Agigarta, who suffered hunger, approached in order to slay (his own) son, and was not tainted by sin, since he (only) sought a remedy against famishing.